 Even though homosexuality is officially legal in Moldova, the situation is difficult for the LGBTQ+ community in the small country located between Romania and Ukraine in the post-Soviet space.
-Hate speech in election campaigns and the influence of the conservative Russian Orthodox Church, make life especially difficult for gay men and the queer community.
-Couple of Men reporter Sarah learned about the LGBTQ+ community in the Eastern European country through an online event organized specifically for activists and journalists.
-During this event, she spoke with local journalists and activists and got a sense of LGBTQ+ and gay-friendliness in Moldova.
-After traveling as a single woman traveler to Vietnam, Myanmar, Cambodia, the Republic of Georgia, Lebanon, Russia, and Ukraine, she is now analyzing how it is to be LGBTQ+ and gay in Moldova and other LGBTQ+ topics for our blog Couple of Men.
+Hate speech in election campaigns and the influence of the conservative Russian Orthodox Church make life especially difficult for gay men and the queer community.
+Couple of Men reporter Sarah learned about the LGBTQ+ community in the Eastern European country through an online event explicitly organized for activists and journalists.
+During this event, she spoke with local journalists and activists, gaining insight into LGBTQ+ and gay-friendliness in Moldova.
+After traveling as a single woman to Vietnam, Myanmar, Cambodia, the Republic of Georgia, Lebanon, Russia, and Ukraine, she is now analyzing the gay and LGBTQ+ rights in Moldova 2025.

 written by Sarah Tekath